-- Installing low-flow regulators or aerators to taps
+- Install low-flow regulators or aerators on taps

-- Using a Council approved greywater system for some of the garden
+- Use a Council-approved greywater system for some of the garden

-- Observing the rostered watering days and times and seasonal bans
+- Know your watering days and times and seasonal bans

-- Having your home audited for water efficiency
+- Have your home audited for water efficiency

-- Joining up to a Living Smart Households Program.
+- Sign up for a Living Smart course

 - Only use the washing machine and dishwasher on full cycles

-- Use a four minute shower timer to guide reduced shower times
+- Use a four minute shower timer to help reduce shower times

 - Check all washers on taps and monitor areas for leaks